Prince Harry mourns ‘painful year in a painful decade’ during Nelson Mandela Day speech at United Nations

 - Prince Harry, Duke of SussexDuke of Sussex

-The British royal, who was joined in New York by wife Meghan Markle, honored the legacy of the former South African president and anti-apartheid activist on the international day in his honor, but said the world Mandela left behind is in trouble.
+The British royal, who was joined in New York by wife Meghan, honored the legacy of the former South African president and anti-apartheid activist on the international day in his honor, but said the world Mandela left behind is in trouble.

 Mandela, Harry said, “endured the very worst of humanity: vicious racism and state-sponsored brutality.”